RandomEngy/fcm-push-listener/README.md

 ## `register()`

 1) Calls https://android.clients.google.com/checkin to get an android ID.
 2) Calls https://android.clients.google.com/c2dm/register3 to register with GCM.
 Gives you a GCM token and a security token.
+(The GCM token is sometimes called an ACG token by other libraries)
+3) Calls https://firebaseinstallations.googleapis.com/v1/projects/{project_id}/installations to get a Firebase installation token.
-3) Creates an encryption key pair using the legacy `aesgcm` mode of the `ece` crate.
+4) Creates an encryption key pair using the legacy `aesgcm` mode of the `ece` crate.
-4) Calls https://fcm.googleapis.com/fcm/connect/subscribe with the GCM token, the sender ID that you supply on the `register()` call and the public key and auth secret created in the previous step.
+5) Calls https://fcmregistrations.googleapis.com/v1/projects/{project_id}/registrations to do the final FCM registration and get the FCM token.

 ## `FcmPushListener.connect()`